quintonwall/patagonia/README.md

 patagonia
 =========

-Ultralight swift library for connecting to Salesforce
+Ultralight Swift library for connecting to Salesforce